bartmichu/zfs-zabbix-userparams/README.md

 ## Usage

-- Copy userparams file (```zfs-userparams.conf```) to a directory included in your Zabbix Agent configuration file, e.g. ```/etc/zabbix/zabbix_agentd.d/```
+- Copy the userparams file (`zfs-userparams.conf`) to a directory included in your Zabbix Agent configuration file, such as `/etc/zabbix/zabbix_agentd.d/` or `/etc/zabbix/zabbix_agent2.d/`.
-- Set userparams file owner and group (```sudo chown root:zabbix zfs-userparams.conf```)
+- Set the owner and group of the userparams file (`chown root:zabbix zfs-userparams.conf`).
-- Set userparams file mode (```sudo chmod 0440 zfs-userparams.conf```)
+- Set the mode of the userparams file (`chmod 0440 zfs-userparams.conf`).
-- Restart Zabbix Agent (```sudo systemctl restart zabbix-agent.service```)
+- Restart the Zabbix Agent (`systemctl restart zabbix-agent.service or systemctl restart zabbix-agent2.service`).
-- Import corresponding template file (```zfs-userparams-template.yaml```) on Zabbix Server
+- Import the corresponding template file (`zfs-userparams-template.yaml`) on the Zabbix Server.
-- Link ```Template zfs-userparams by Zabbix agent active``` template to selected hosts
+- Link the 'Basic ZFS by Zabbix agent active' template to the selected hosts.
+- You may need to increase the Timeout value in your Zabbix Agent configuration file, for example, `Timeout=30`.

 ## System requirements

-- ```zfsutils-linux``` package installed
+- The `zfsutils-linux` package needs to be installed.

 ## Tested on

-- Zabbix Agent 5.x on Ubuntu 20.04
+- Zabbix Agent 2 on Ubuntu 20.04 and Ubuntu 22.04
-- Zabbix Server 5.x
+- Zabbix Server 6.0 LTS

-## Keys
+## Template items

+- `zfs-userparams.userparams-version`

+  Return the version number of this file.
+This field is reserved for future use and intended for versioning within the template.

-- zfs-userparams.pool.degraded
+- `zfs-userparams.pool.degraded`

-  Check for DEGRADED pools.
+  Check for degraded pools.

-  Expected return value: a number indicating the number of matching pools.
+  Expected return value: an integer indicating the number of matching pools.

-- zfs-userparams.pool.faulted
+- `zfs-userparams.pool.faulted`

-  Check for FAULTED pools.
+  Check for faulted pools.

-  Expected return value: a number indicating the number of matching pools.
+  Expected return value: an integer indicating the number of matching pools.

-- zfs-userparams.pool.offline
+- `zfs-userparams.pool.offline`

-  Check for OFFLINE pools.
+  Check for offline pools.

-  Expected return value: a number indicating the number of matching pools.
+  Expected return value: an integer indicating the number of matching pools.

-- zfs-userparams.pool.unavail
+- `zfs-userparams.pool.unavail`

-  Check for UNAVAIL pools.
+  Check for unavailable pools.

-  Expected return value: a number indicating the number of matching pools.
+  Expected return value: an integer indicating the number of matching pools.

-- zfs-userparams.pool.removed
+- `zfs-userparams.pool.removed`

-  Check for REMOVED pools.
+  Check for removed pools.

-  Expected return value: a number indicating the number of matching pools.
+  Expected return value: an integer indicating the number of matching pools.

-- zfs-userparams.pool.capacity-80
+- `zfs-userparams.pool.capacity-80`

   Check for pools with more than 80% disk space used (capacity).

-  Expected return value: a number indicating the number of matching pools.
+  Expected return value: an integer indicating the number of matching pools.

-- zfs-userparams.pool.capacity-90
+- `zfs-userparams.pool.capacity-90`

-  Check for pools with more than 90% disk space used (capacity).
+  Check for pools with more than 80% disk space used (capacity).

-  Expected return value: a number indicating the number of matching pools.
+  Expected return value: an integer indicating the number of matching pools.

-- zfs-userparams.pool.fragmentation
+- `zfs-userparams.pool.fragmentation`

   Check for pools with more than 70% free disk space fragmentation.

-  Expected return value: a number indicating the number of matching pools.
+  Expected return value: an integer indicating the number of matching pools.

-- zfs-userparams.pool.number
+- `zfs-userparams.pool.number`

   Check the number of available ZFS storage pools.

-  Expected return value: a number indicating the number of available pools.
+  Expected return value: an integer indicating the number of available pools.

 ## Template triggers

-- ZFS - no data pools available
+- ZFS: No data pools available

-- ZFS pool - DEGRADED
+- ZFS: Degraded pool

-  The virtual device has experienced a failure but can still function.
-This state is most common when a mirror or RAID-Z device has lost one or more constituent devices.
-The fault tolerance of the pool might be compromised, as a subsequent fault in another device might be unrecoverable.
+  The virtual device has encountered a failure but is still operational.

+  This situation is most frequently observed when a mirror or RAID-Z device has lost one or more constituent devices.
+The fault tolerance of the pool may be compromised, as a subsequent fault in another device could be irreparable.

-- ZFS pool - FAULTED
+- ZFS: Faulted pool

   The device or virtual device is completely inaccessible.

-This status typically indicates total failure of the device, such that ZFS is incapable of sending data to it or receiving data from it.
-If a top-level virtual device is in this state, then the pool is completely inaccessible.
+  This status typically signifies a complete failure of the device, rendering it incapable of sending or receiving data to/from ZFS.
+If a top-level virtual device is in this state, the entire pool becomes completely inaccessible.

-- ZFS pool - more than 70% free disk space fragmentation
+- ZFS: More than 70% free disk space fragmentation

-  High free space fragmentation can cause a significant performance degradation.
+  High fragmentation of free space can lead to significant performance degradation.

-- ZFS pool - more than 80% disk space used
+- ZFS: More than 80% disk space used

   Some ZFS pools are reporting more than 80% disk space used.

-Pool performance tends to degrade significantly above this threshold.
+  Pool performance tends to degrade significantly beyond this threshold.

-- ZFS pool - more than 90% disk space used
+- ZFS: More than 90% disk space used

   Some ZFS pools are reporting more than 90% disk space used.

-Pool performance will degrade significantly above this threshold.
+  Pool performance will degrade significantly beyond this threshold.

-- ZFS pool - OFFLINE
+- ZFS: Offline pool

   The device has been explicitly taken offline by the administrator.

-- ZFS pool - REMOVED
+- ZFS: Removed pool

   The device was physically removed while the system was running.

-Device removal detection is hardware-dependent and might not be supported on all platforms.
+  Device removal detection is dependent on the hardware and may not be supported on all platforms.

-- ZFS pool - UNAVAIL
+- ZFS: Unavailable pool

   The device or virtual device cannot be opened.

-In some cases, pools with UNAVAIL devices appear in DEGRADED mode.
-If a top-level virtual device is UNAVAIL, then nothing in the pool can be accessed.
+  In certain cases, pools with UNAVAIL devices may appear in DEGRADED mode.
+If a top-level virtual device is UNAVAIL, then all data in the pool becomes inaccessible.